sybernix/lang-exchange-lk/docs/thesis.md

 ![alt_text](images/image25.png "image_tooltip")

 This “production” branch is linked to the continuous deployment pipeline of langexchange.lk.
-Amazon Code Pipeline tool was used for this purpose.
+Amazon CodePipeline tool was used for this purpose.
 The following image shows the Code Pipeline dashboard.